 The American Watchmakers – Clockmakers Institute (AWCI) provides a list of six schools that provide “the highest degree of knowledge, technical expertise, and professionalism in the horology industry.”
 These programs are designed to be completed in 12 to 15 months and focus mostly on the maintenance of mechanical wristwatches.

-Another option is the Swiss American Watchmakers Training Alliance that provides a considerably more involved, two-year program.
+Another option is the Swiss American Watchmakers Training Alliance which provides a considerably more involved, two-year program.
 The SAWTA program has space for 42 students in three schools, one each in Lititz, Pennsylvania, Stillwater, Oklahoma, and Seattle, Washington.

 Learning to Be a Horologist